Elite Pest Control

 How do you know if you have mice in your home?

-Detecting mice in the house can help you quickly deal with the infestation and limit the risk.
+Noticing that you have mice in your home can allow you to deal with an infestation quickly and limit the associated risks.

-The mouse exterminators at Elite Pest Control recommend paying attention to the following signs (these signs can be seen at all times, but mice are most active at night):
+The mouse exterminators at Elite Pest Control recommend paying attention to the following signs (these signs can be noted at any time, but mice are most active at night):

-- Scratches in the walls, attic or seldom used cupboards
+- Scratching in walls, attic or seldom used cupboards

 - Abnormal vibrations in your pipes

 - Noises behind your stove, refrigerator, cold room or food storage

 - Black, greasy marks along the walls